PHP Scripting Essentials

 PHP, which stands for PHP: Hypertext Preprocessor, is an HTML-embedded scripting language which will allow you to create an interactive website without the use of CGI.
 Guestbooks, 'formmail' and hit counters are just a few things that PHP can handle.
 To see some examples of what PHP elements you can use, please click here.

-Like standard HTML pages, all files are uploaded into your htdocs directory on the Freeola server.
+Like standard HTML pages, all files are uploaded into your htdocs or public_html directory on the Freeola server.

 PHP File and Folder Permissions

-Following a server upgrade last year, a change has been made to our PHP configuration which means that permissions on PHP scripts need to be set more securely than they did previously.
-To change any permissions of any web file or folder Freeola recommends you use an FTP client such as Filezilla, for example.
+As the Freeola Web Hosting services run the latest version of PHP, permissions on PHP scripts need to be set more securely than they did previously.
+To change any permissions of any web file or folder Freeola recommends you use an FTP client such as Filezilla.

 1. PHP scripts cannot be in a folder that is writable by anyone other than the user.